West Highland Way Race 2023 – Process for allocating places

 Invitations to enter the race will be sent out in early December to all those successful.
 The place must be accepted and entry fee paid by the end of December, or else the place will be forfeited and offered to someone else.

-Once the 300 places have been filled, no further entries will be offered.
+Once the 300 places have been filled, no further entries will be offered until the number of entries falls below 210.